christo-olivier/modelsmith/README.md

 </p>

 # Modelsmith
-### Modelsmith is a Python library that allows you to get structured responses in the form of Pydantic models and Python types from Google's Vertex AI models.
+### Modelsmith is a Python library that allows you to get structured responses in the form of Pydantic models and Python types from Google Vertex AI and OpenAI models.

-Currently it allows you to use three classes of model:
+Currently it allows you to use the following classes of model:
+- __OpenAIModel__ (most commonly used with `gpt-3.5-turbo`, `gpt-4` and `gpt-4o`)
-- __ChatModel__ (most commonly used with `chat-bison`)
+- __VertexAIChatModel__ (most commonly used with `chat-bison`)
-- __TextGenerationModel__ (most commonly used with `text-bison`)
+- __VertexAITextGenerationModel__ (most commonly used with `text-bison`)
-- __GenerativeModel__ (most commonly used with `gemini-pro`)
+- __VertexAIGenerativeModel__ (most commonly used with `gemini-pro`)

-Modelsmith allows a unified interface over all of these.
+Modelsmith provides a unified interface over all of these.
 It has been designed to be extensible and can adapt to other models in the future.

 # Notable Features